 - Baking Sheet.
 The essential tool you need to bake cookies.

-Now that we have the holiday shopping under control, only one serious cookie mix question remains: exactly how many minutes after the cookie mix is opened must we wait before hinting at “testing” it out?
+With your holiday shopping under control, only one serious cookie mix question remains: exactly how many minutes after the cookie mix is opened must we wait before hinting at “testing” it out?

 I think 10 seems socially acceptable, don’t you?

-Triple Chip Oatmeal Cookie Mix in a Jar
+Cookie Mix in a Jar

 For the Cookie Mix: